 My dog Char grew up with her mom and aunt on a ranch and had some interactions with other dogs but only GSP’s with high energy.
 I felt it was best for her to meet other dogs in the area as soon as possible.
 While at the same time I was a bit hesitant as my last pointer didn’t interact well with other dogs.
 She was great with humans but just had some sort of complex where she thought she was the alpha at all times.
 Stealing toys, causing fights and such.
 (Turns out a majority of pointers, even females are Alphas)

-How to train your German Shorthaired Pointer
+How to train your German Shorthaired Pointer to be a Family Dog

 It’s never a bad time to go back to basic commands, start with “Sit”.
 Even for a dog that knows the command this is a fun game and has the two of you interacting.
 Sit, stay, come.
 Reward.
 These 3-basic commands are important for German Shorthaired Pointers as they are one of the dog breeds that can walk off-leash especially for recreating and hunting.